Git Commit Push PR

 -

 If no — skip Step 6 entirely and finish.
-Do not run delegation or evidence capture when the user declined the rewrite.
+Do not run evidence capture when the user declined the rewrite.

 Step 8: Report